Hong Kong central bank raises interest rate after Fed move

-HONG KONG, March 17 (Reuters) - The Hong Kong Monetary Authority (HKMA) on Thursday raised its base rate charged through the overnight discount window by 25 basis points to 0.75%, hours after the U.S. Federal Reserve delivered a rate hike of the same margin.
+HONG KONG, March 17 (Reuters) - The Hong Kong Monetary Authority (HKMA) on Thursday raised its base rate charged through the overnight discount window by 25 basis points to 0.75%, matching the size of a rate hike announced by the U.S. Federal Reserve hours earlier.

-Hong Kong's monetary policy moves lock-step with the United States' as the city's currency HKD=D3 is pegged to the greenback in a tight range of 7.75-7.85 per dollar.
+Hong Kong's monetary policy moves lock-step with the U.S. central bank as the city's currency HKD=D3 is pegged to the greenback in a tight range of 7.75-7.85 per dollar.

-The Federal Reserve on Wednesday raised interest rates by a quarter of a percentage point and projected its policy rate would hit a range between 1.75% and 2% by year's end in a newly aggressive stance against inflation that will push borrowing costs to restrictive levels in 2023.
+The Federal Reserve on Wednesday raised interest rates by a quarter of a percentage point and projected its policy rate would hit a range between 1.75% and 2% by year's end, taking an aggressive stance against inflation.

+"The U.S.'s entry to the rate hike cycle is within market expectation," HKMA chief executive Eddie Yue said in a statement.
+"Our financial systems and money markets have continued to operate in an orderly and smooth manner."

+HKMA will closely monitor markets with a view to maintaining stability in Hong Kong's financial and monetary systems, Yue added, noting that global markets have been very volatile, and Hong Kong would not be immune.

 ((donny.kwok@thomsonreuters.com; +852 3462 7745; Reuters Messaging: donny.kwok.reuters.com@reuters.net))